Skip to main content

 Decision No. 18 on implementation of the simplified reporting procedure for reports to the Committee

-At its 2695th meeting, on 2 February 2023, the Committee, with reference to its decisions 15 (2022) and 17 (2023), decided that the simplified reporting procedure as the standard reporting procedure for periodic reports under the Convention on the Rights of the Child and for initial reports under the Optional Protocols will start to be implemented from 1 January 2024.
-States parties should inform the Secretariat if they wish to opt-out by 30 September 2023.
+At its 2695th meeting, on 2 February 2023, the Committee, with reference to its decisions No. 15 and No. 17, decided that the simplified reporting procedure would be the standard reporting procedure for periodic reports submitted by States parties under the Convention on the Rights of the Child and for reports under the Optional Protocol on the sale of children, child prostitution and child pornography and the Optional Protocol on the involvement of children in armed conflict, as from 1 January 2024.
+States parties should inform the Secretariat if they wish to opt out by 30 September 2023.

 Decision No. 17 on simplified reporting procedure for initial reports under the two Optional Protocols